 - Money restricted to what voters approved Measure A funds may only be used for transportation purposes described in the ordinance. - Mandatory Audits Independent fiscal audit of Measure A funds must be conducted annually. - Administrative Salaries and Benefits No more than 1% of total Measure A revenues shall be used for administrative salaries and benefits.
-This means that at least 99% of Measure A revenues are used for direct program and project costs. - Update every 10 years - The Commission must review the Measure A expenditure plan every 10 years to reflect current and changing priorities and needs in Riverside County.
-An expenditure plan review was completed in 2019. - Sunset The Measure A sales tax shall not be collected beyond June 30, 2039, unless reauthorized by voters. - Bond Limit RCTC can issue sales tax debt subject to a debt limitation of \$975 million, as amended by Measure K in November 2010. - Maintenance of Effort All cities and the County are required to use Measure A Local Streets and Roads funds to add to their existing funding levels for transportation; Measure A shall not decrease local governments' financial commitments to fund transportation. - New Development Western County and Coachella Valley cities and the County must participate in the TUMF program as applicable, in order to receive Measure A Local Streets and Roads funds. - Biodiversity Must Be Protected Western County cities and the County must participate in the Multiple Species Habitat Conservation Plan (MSHCP) in order to receive Western County Measure A Local Streets and Roads funds.
+This means that at least 99% of Measure A revenues are used for direct program and project costs. - Update every 10 years The Commission must review the Measure A expenditure plan every 10 years to reflect current and changing priorities and needs in Riverside County.
+An expenditure plan review was completed in 2019. - Sunset The Measure A sales tax shall not be collected beyond June 30, 2039, unless reauthorized by voters. - Bond Limit RCTC can issue sales tax debt subject to a debt limitation of \$975 million, as amended by Measure K in November 2010. - Maintenance of Effort All cities and the County are required to use Measure A Local Streets and Roads funds to add to their existing funding levels for transportation; Measure A shall not decrease local governments' financial commitments to fund transportation. - New Development - Western County and Coachella Valley cities and the County must participate in the TUMF program as applicable, in order to receive Measure A Local Streets and Roads funds. - Biodiversity Must Be Protected Western County cities and the County must participate in the Multiple Species Habitat Conservation Plan (MSHCP) in order to receive Western County Measure A Local Streets and Roads funds.

 Is Measure A enough?
 No. Measure A assumed state and federal funding and development fee revenues from TUMF would supplement Measure A. Unfortunately, these other funding sources have not been as reliable or robust as initially hoped.
-There is a need for additional revenue to deliver all of the projects named in Measure A. Since the passage of Measure A, additional priorities not named in the expenditure plan have emerged and need funding.
-Counties such as Los Angeles and Alameda have enacted multiple sales tax measures for transportation to meet their counties' needs.
-Voters approved Measure M in Los Angeles County in 2016, authorizing a full cent sales tax in perpetuity.
+There is a need for additional revenue to deliver all of the projects named in Measure A. Since voters last approved Measure A in 2002, Riverside County's population grew by 67% and is projected to grow another 500,000 to 3 million by 2050.
+Additional priorities not named in the Measure A expenditure plan have emerged as a result of this ongoing growth and is in need of funding.
+In anticipation of continued growth, RCTC conducted substantial community outreach to identify the transportation priorities of Riverside County residents.
+Through this process, community feedback overwhelmingly supported significant investments across all modes of transportation.
+The resulting Traffic Relief Plan (TRP) identifies \$30 billion in transportation improvements needed across Riverside County in the next 30 years.
+While the TRP is unfunded at this time, counties such as Los Angeles and Alameda have enacted multiple sales tax measures for transportation to meet their counties' needs.